RaphaelBecquart/IJM-internship/README.md

 ## CNN

 The angle predictions are good with Schmidtea, a worm that was used to train the model.
-However the predictions are completely off with _Macrostomum_
+However the predictions are completely off with _Macrostomum_.
+Perhaps the model needs to be trained with new manual _Macrostomum_ data.

 ### DataBase Loader preparation